Effective from: November 19, 2019

 Data from scans shall be treated as sensitive information.

-At the conclusion of an assessment, Critical, High and Medium (Levels 4 and 5) vulnerabilities will be fully addressed within 60 calendar days of discovery.
-Low (Levels 3 and 2) vulnerabilities will be addressed within 180 calendar days of discovery.
+At the conclusion of an assessment, Critical vulnerabilities will be fully addressed within 30 calendar days of discovery.
+High vulnerabilities will be fully addressed within 60 calendar days of discovery.
+All other vulnerabilities will be assessed for business impact and will be prioritized accordingly.

 25.5.2.
 Application Security Assessment Procedure